 There are some people who are revamping and up-cycling their interiors as they stay home, then there are those of us who are watching shows about it from the sofa…

-Whether we’re constantly shaking up the Feng Shui of our sitting room or we consider throwing some new cushion onto the settee ‘redecorating’, none of us can resist the charm of a before-and-after interiors show.
+Whether we’re constantly shaking up the Feng Shui of our sitting room or we consider throwing a new cushion onto the settee ‘redecorating’, none of us can resist the charm of a before-and-after interiors show.

 Practical, aspirational or downright emotional, we love a home transformation production that takes us on a real journey before the big reveal.

 And as we continue to stay home – despite certain restrictions in Dubai easing up – there’s never been a better time to binge watch home makeover shows, whether we intend on ever converting that spare room into a office or not.